NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 file system management endpoints that you want to gather audit logs from.
 Also, select a Security Group that allows TCP port 443 outbound.
 Inbound rules don't matter since the Lambda function is not accessible from a network.
     1. Click `Create Function` and on the next page, under the `Code` tab, select `Upload From -> .zip file.` Provide the .zip file created by the steps above.
     1. From the `Configuration -> General` tab set the timeout to at least 30 seconds.
-You will may need to increase that if it has to process a lot of audit entries and/or process a lot of FSx for ONTAP file systems.
+You will may need to increase that if it has to process a lot of audit entries and/or process a lot of SVMs.

 3. Configure the Lambda function by setting the following environment variables.
 For a Lambda function you do this by clicking on the `Configuration` tab and then the `Environment variables` sub tab.